ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 - _Brassica oleracea italica_ - violett
 - _Brassica oleracea italica_

+### Usage of plant names

+- The common name alone is enough for overview, e.g. when you see all labels in the map editor at once.
+  - If no common name exists, it's acceptable to display the unique name as shown in [Rendering the Complete Name](###rendering-the-complete-name).
+- The complete name should be always be given if the user wants to know precisely which plant, e.g. in search results or in plant details.
+- The additional name created when adding a new seed needs to be provided additionally if a plant is connected with a seed.

 ### Rules

 We know about names (abstract and concrete, including hybrid):